 All songs written, produced and published by Temika Moore /Pink Panna Music Publishing (ASCAP).

-All lead and background vocals arrange and performed by Temika Moore.
+All lead and background vocals arranged and performed by Temika Moore.

 Arrangers: Larry Mack (iDemand, Every Word, Oh and Fireworks) and Jon Waller (How? and Can't Take It Away)